m-voit/concepts-of-programming-languages/study-project/paper.md

 The convert function of the Boolean parser for example takes two arguments.
 A parser function to be executed and a converter function to convert the result of the parser function.
-This higher order function can now be used for any desired parser function and with an arbitrary converter function.
+This higher order function can be used for any desired parser function and with an arbitrary converter function.
 The result is a highly flexible and easily reusable function.

 ```javascript